Managing Past Due Support

 If you became past due because of a temporary hardship or medical condition and you expect to resume payments, you should contact the CSEA to discuss payment arrangements.
 Your caseworker will try to create a plan that helps you pay off past-due support in a reasonable time, without referring your case to the court.

-If you have past-due support that is “assigned” to the State, and they were affected because you were incarcerated or suffer from a disability or medical condition, you should consider asking for a Waiver or Compromise of Assigned Arrears.
-To get started, complete and submit both the Request to Negotiate an Assigned Arrears Reduction and the Financial Disclosure Affidavit.
+If you have past-due support that is "assigned" to the State, and they were affected because you were incarcerated or suffer from a disability or medical condition, you should consider asking for a Waiver or Compromise (PDF) of Assigned Arrears.
+To get started, complete and submit both the Request to Negotiate an Assigned Arrears Reduction and the Financial Disclosure Affidavit (PDF).
 This program can greatly reduce your past-due support and avoid legal action.

-Below are other reentry resources:
+The following are other reentry resources:

 If you are struggling to find a job, need legal help or just need help navigating Job and Family Services, our Fatherhood Program can help connect you with resources.